Drivers warned to expect delays as 2-year Tobin Bridge rehab project set to begin

-BOSTON (WHDH) - Boston traffic, already a nightmare for many commuters, is set to be even more difficult.
+BOSTON (WHDH) - Boston traffic, already a nightmare for many commuters, is set to become even more difficult starting Monday evening.

-On Monday, the Tobin Bridge Chelsea Curves rehabilitation project is set to begin — a massive undertaking that will close lanes and create congestion for a project that is expected to take 2 years.
+The Department of Transportation is kicking off the Tobin Bridge Chelsea Curves rehabilitation project, a massive undertaking that will close lanes and create congestion for a project that is expected to take 2 years.

 “It’s important to note that this is a large and continuous work zone that drivers experience as they travel through the site,” said MassDOT highway administrator Jonathan Gulliver.